 Note: Below is the time schedule for our five-day conferences worldwide.
-Our Dublin conference is a half-day conference, and the schedule will be sent to you separately when you register.
+Our Dublin conference is a half-day conference, 12:00 noon until 5:00 p.m. each day.
 Our weekend conferences (special events) follow the below schedule in condensed form, or schedule details are provided on the particular event page.
 For more information, call 1-646-845-9185 (U.S.)

 DAY 1, Monday 10:30 a.m. – 11:00 a.m.
 Continental breakfast.

 You are about to embark on an adventure, a journey into your own ideas that will be full of surprises, challenges, and revelations.
 You will be given a foundation on which to build something solid, beautiful, and long-lasting.
 In the course of the week, during our interactive sessions, you will explore:

 How to Define and Create Your Most Compelling Book : Conscious and Unconscious Processes * The Elements of Structure * Creating Plot, Place and Character Outlines for Any Genre * Active Versus Passive Writing: Some Tips, Tools and Techniques * Identifying Your Audience * The Role of Research in both Fiction and Nonfiction * Developing Your Voice and Point of View * How to Stay On Track * The Role of Exclusive and Original Material * Sourcing Tips and Techniques * How to Present Your Book to Publishers